mmarkin/GPS-NTP-Timeserver/README.md

 The switch can also turn the displays off since OLED displays can wear out if they are active all the time, especially if they show information that does not change much.
 See the schematic diagram below for more details.

 The second display is optional, the code posted here runs without it.
-However with multiple clocks it is a handy way to make sure they are all connected and being served.
+However with multiple clocks it's a handy way to make sure they are all connected and being served.

 The I2C address of the second OLED module has to be changed.
 This is done by relocating a resistor on the module's circuit board.
 There is a graphic on the board to show which resistor it is and where it goes for each of the two addresses.
-For example with the recommended SSD1306 modules the address is changed from 0x78 to 0x7A.
+For example, with the recommended SSD1306 modules the address is changed from 0x78 to 0x7A.
 The resistor is a tiny surface-mount part so it requires a bit of delicate soldering to make the change.
-Also once it is free be careful not to lose it.
+Also once it's free be careful not to lose it.
 Don't ask how I know!

 The U8g2 library that the code uses to drive the OLED displays works with many different displays.
 You just need to use the constructor from the library and the I2C addresses that match the displays being used.
-For example SH1106 modules could also be used.
+For example, SH1106 modules could also be used.
 Constructors for SH1106 modules are included in the definitions.h file.
 To use them comment out the SSD1306 constructors and uncomment the SH1106 constructors.
 The I2C addresses specified in the code may also need to be changed to 0x3C and 0x3D.